jadeambos123/Group4/README.md

-PUBLISHED ON LOVABLE PLATFORM: https://group4.lovable.app/

 WEEKLY UPDATES LOG

 📂 Project: Barangay Services Web App (React)GitHub Repo: jadeambos123/react-mix-masterpiece

 🗓️ Weekly Progress – April 14–18

-🎯 OverviewThis week, we started building the Barangay Services System.
-The goal was to allow users to file complaints, request documents or aid, and receive announcements from the barangay.
-We started coding in CodeSandbox but later transferred development to Lovable.dev for a more streamlined UI-building experience.
+🎯 OverviewThis week, we began building the Barangay Services System — a tool that lets residents file complaints, request official documents or aid, and view barangay announcements.
+We started development in CodeSandbox, but we later decided to switch over to Lovable.app to simplify our UI building and code export process.

 🔧 What We Did